jaysoo/jaysoo.ca/_posts/2016-02-28-organizing-redux-application.markdown

 The following are some basic rules for structuring a project.
 It should be noted that the rules themselves are framework and language agnostic, so you should should be able to follow them in all situations.
-However, some of the examples are in React and Redux.
+However, the examples are in React and Redux.
 Familiarity with these frameworks is useful.

 ### Rule #1: Organize by feature